gristlabs/grist-help/help/col-types.md

 your changes.

 Choices can be re-arranged by clicking and dragging them, which determines the order in which they appear when typing into a cell.
+You can also rename a choice by clicking on it and typing a new name.
+Renaming a choice will also rename all the values that are used in your document.

 The configuration editor supports many convenient keyboard shortcuts.
 You can press the `Up Arrow` and `Down Arrow` keys to navigate between selected choices;